Character: The Building Block for Another Over Achieving Texas Girl

 Defending the Poor

 As a young girl, Angela’s parents were divorced.
 Because her father had a good attorney and her mother was horribly represented, Jewelene and her children literally lost everything.
-This would propel Angela to work harder, study more (if that was possible), and aim for whatever scholarships she could earn so that she could get her Degree from the University of Texas
+This would propel Angela to work harder, study more (if that was possible), and aim for whatever scholarships she could earn so that she could get her Degree from the University of Texas.

 If you stick her she bleeds burnt orange.